liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/05-bean-portlet/02-creating-a-bean-portlet.markdown

 [TOC levels=1-4]

 Your first step in developing a Bean Portlet is to create one.
-Here you'll generate a Bean Portlet project and deploy your Bean Portlet to @product@.
+Here you'll generate a Bean Portlet project and deploy your Bean Portlet to @sharepoint@.

 1. Generate a Bean Portlet project using a Maven command like this: